 Not only will it put all the information in one place, it can also give you insight and analytics that were previously unavailable.

 According to a survey performed by the logistics company Freightos, midsize importers annually spend anywhere from 20 to 500 hours managing their freight shipments, and the most commonly used way of tracking information is through spreadsheets.
-Almost half of the businesses owners who participated in the survey spend over 2 hours managing each shipment, which is roughly $100 of labour for one single shipment.
-From getting quotes, booking, following up, tracking, and more, there are a lot of details to manage, which explains why it is so incredibly time consuming and expensive.
+Almost half of the business owners who participated in the survey spend over 2 hours managing each shipment, which is roughly $100 of labor for one single shipment.
+From getting quotes, booking, following up, tracking, and more, there are a lot of details to manage, which explains why it is so incredibly time-consuming and expensive.

 That is a lot of time and money that could be saved.